 Step 2.
 Shrink a disk partition to create unallocated space.

-Right-click on the target drive partition with a lot free space and select "Resize/Move".
+Right-Click on the target drive partition with a lot of free space and select "Resize/Move".

 Click "Proceed" to save all the changes.

-Go back to Partition Manager, there should be unallocated space appearing on the same disk and you can continue with the next step to create new partition on your hard drive.
+After resizing the partition, go back to Partition Manager and you should see unallocated space appearing on the same disk.
+You can then proceed with creating a new partition on your hard drive.

 Step 3.
 Create a new partition with unallocated space on the target hard drive.